Skip to Content

 Complete Experience Requirement

-• Gain 1,000 hours of acceptable and verifiable appraisal experience acquired over a minimum of 6 months
+• Gain 1,000 hours of acceptable and verifiable appraisal experience acquired over a minimum of 6 months; or

 File Your Application

-Submit your application to become a Licensed Residential Appraiser using our Online Services.
-If you don’t already have a username and password for My License Online Services register now.
-If you have done business with TALCB or TREC online in the past, log in now.
-Once you have applied and made the application payment, submit your course completion certificates, experience log, experience affidavit, and any supporting background documents via email.
+Submit an application to become a Licensed Residential Appraiser using TALCB Online Services.
+Once you have applied and paid the fee, submit your course completion certificates, experience log, experience certification, PAREA certificate, and any supporting background documents via email.

 Track the status of your application using the Application Status Tracker.